unbit/uwsgi-docs/InternalRouting.rst

 * NEXT (continue to the next rule)
 * CONTINUE (stop scanning the internal routing table and run the request)
 * BREAK (stop scanning the internal routing table and close the request)
-* GOON (continue to the next rule with an action plugin different from the current one)

 When a rule does not match, NEXT is assumed